 - a.
-A residential conversion project shall comply with the Division of Land regulations in this Article, the provisions of this Section and other applicable State laws and local ordinances. - b.
-In addition to the information required by other applicable provisions of this Chapter, the following information shall be submitted at the time of filing. - Building plans or other documents containing the following information pertaining to the project as proposed, certified as to accuracy by a licensed engineer. - a) Description of the features of the type of building and project, including age, type of construction, number of dwelling units, number of habitable rooms per dwelling unit; - b) Site plan, including buildings, structures, yards, open spaces, and accessory storage areas and buildings including trash storage areas; and
+A residential conversion project shall comply with the Division of Land regulations in Article 11 (Division of Land), the provisions of this Section, and other applicable State laws and local ordinances. - b.
+In addition to the information required by other applicable provisions of this Zoning Code (Chapter 1A), the following information shall be submitted at the time of filing. - i.
+Building plans or other documents containing the following information pertaining to the project as proposed, certified as to accuracy by a licensed engineer. - a) Description of the features of the type of building and project, including age, type of construction, number of dwelling units, number of habitable rooms per dwelling unit;

-- c) Parking plan, including the total number of spaces actually provided on-site or off-site and the total number required if different from that actually provided; dimensions of stalls, aisles and driveways; locations of columns, walls and other obstructions; total number of covered and uncovered parking spaces and location and number of guest parking spaces. - ii.
-Tenant Information.
-Name and address of each tenant; total number of project occupants; length of tenancy; rent schedule for 18 months preceding the application; relocation assistance plan. - iii.
-Sales Information.
-Anticipated range of sales prices of individual dwelling units or shares based on information known at the time of application; anticipated terms of sale to existing tenants; statement as to whether sales will be permitted to families with minor children; incentives to tenants for the purchase of the dwelling units; written notice to the tenants of an exclusive right to purchase the dwelling unit occupied by the tenant; and the number of tenants that have expressed interest in purchasing their dwelling unit. - iv.
-Floor and elevation plans, including indications of lot amenity spaces and residential amenity spaces, and required exits. - c.
+- b) Site plan, including buildings, structures, yards, open spaces, and accessory storage areas and buildings including trash storage areas; and - c) Parking plan, including the total number of spaces actually provided on-site or off-site and the total number required if different from that actually provided; dimensions of stalls, aisles, and driveways; locations of columns, walls and other obstructions; total number of covered and uncovered automobile parking stalls and location and number of guest automobile parking stalls. - ii.
+Tenant Information: Name and address of each tenant; total number of project occupants; length of tenancy; rent schedule for 18 months preceding the application; relocation assistance plan. - iii.
+Sales Information: Anticipated range of sales prices of individual dwelling units or shares based on information known at the time of application; anticipated terms of sale to existing tenants; statement as to whether sales will be permitted to families with minor children; incentives to tenants for the purchase of the dwelling units; written notice to the tenants of an exclusive right to purchase the dwelling unit occupied by the tenant; and the number of tenants that have expressed interest in purchasing their dwelling unit. - iv.
+Floor plans and building elevations, including indications of lot amenity spaces and residential amenity spaces, and required exits. - c.
 The following additional information may be required by the Advisory Agency as a condition of approval: - i.
-Certificate of Housing Compliance Inspection Report as provided by Chapter 9, Section 91.8205 (Certificate of Building Compliance), or equivalent report satisfactory to the Advisory Agency, which report shall detail any violations of provisions of Chapter 9.
-(Building Regulations) enacted after such permit was issued and which are explicitly made applicable to existing structures. - ii.
-Building inspection reports (if any such report has already been submitted to the California Department of Real Estate, a copy of such report shall be furnished to the City): - a) Building component reports indicating conditions and estimated remaining useful life of the roof, foundation, plumbing, electrical, heating, air conditioning, other mechanical and structural systems, prepared by a registered civil or structural engineer, licensed general building contractor, licensed general engineering contractor or architect: - b) Structural pest control report, prepared by a licensed pest control contractor; - c) Acoustical report, indicating: (1) the type of construction between dwelling units and the general sound attenuation characteristics of such construction, or indicating the level of sound attenuation between dwelling units, and (2) the feasibility of various levels of improvement, prepared by a licensed acoustical engineer; and
+Certificate of Housing Compliance Inspection Report as provided by LAMC Chapter 9 (Building Regulations), Section 91.8205 (Certificate of Building Compliance), or equivalent report satisfactory to the Advisory Agency, which report shall detail any violations of provisions of LAMC Chapter 9 (Building Regulations) enacted after such permit was issued and which are explicitly made applicable to existing structures. - Building inspection reports (if any such report has already been submitted to the California Department of Real Estate, a copy of such report shall be furnished to the City): - a) Building component reports indicating conditions and estimated remaining useful life of the roof, foundation, plumbing, electrical, heating, air conditioning, other mechanical and structural systems, prepared by a registered civil or structural engineer, licensed general building contractor, licensed general engineering contractor or architect; - b) Structural pest control report, prepared by a licensed pest control contractor;

-- d) Utility metering reports, if the units of the building are not individually metered, indicating the feasibility of individual or submetering, prepared by qualified engineers. - iii.
-Any other information, including conditions, covenants and restrictions, articles of incorporation and by-laws, which the Advisory Agency deems necessary to determine if the proposed project is consistent with this Code.
+- c) Acoustical report, indicating: (1) the type of construction between dwelling units and the general sound attenuation characteristics of such construction, or indicating the level of sound attenuation between dwelling units, and (2) the feasibility of various levels of improvement, prepared by a licensed acoustical engineer; and - d) Utility metering reports, if the units of the building are not individually metered, indicating the feasibility of individual or submetering, prepared by qualified engineers. - iii.
+Any other information, including conditions, covenants and restrictions, articles of incorporation, and by-laws, which the Advisory Agency deems necessary to determine if the proposed project is consistent with this Zoning Code (Chapter 1A).